1. A Beautiful Place to Live

 Brown County has been identified by an economist at Ball State University as a “Bedroom Community,” which means people choose to live here but can generate their income from outside the county.
 Brown County can also be considered a Naturally Recurring Retirement Community (NORC).
 These segments of the economic base support our tax base and local businesses and provide a source of volunteers.

 Tourism contributes to the economic base ($12.2 million in wages and proprietor income), especially in Nashville.
-However, the adjusted gross taxable income from all county residents (the silent majority) is over $425 million.
+However, the adjusted gross state taxable income from all county residents (the silent majority) is over $425 million.
+Taxable income reported to the IRS was 550 million in 2021.
 The county is funded primarily by income and property taxes.